-If a business produces less than ideal results after a credit check, factors may require businesses to commit to a minimum amount of invoicing submitted each month.
-If a business fails to meet the minimum, the factor can charge additional fees.
+If a business produces less than ideal results after a credit check, factors may require that business to commit to submitting a minimum monthly invoicing amount or charge additional fees.

-Many factoring companies charge businesses a fee to keep their accounts running and open.
-This type of fee usually occurs each month.
+Many factoring companies charge businesses a (usually monthly) fee to keep their accounts running and open.

-If a business owner signs a long-term contract and desires to terminate their invoice factoring agreement, there may be cancellation or termination fees.
-This typically will run a business a small percentage of their credit line.
+If a business owner signs a long-term contract and desires to terminate their invoice factoring agreement, there may be cancellation or termination fees, which will typically run a business a small percentage of their credit line.

 Due Diligence Fees

-Sometimes, a factor will check into the reliability of a business’ clients beyond face value (whether or not the client is a credit risk, if they have any liens against them, etc).
-Each time the factoring company performs this check, they may charge the business a due diligence fee.
-This fee typically ranges in cost from a few hundred dollars to several thousand.
+Sometimes, a factor will check into the reliability of a business’ clients beyond face value (e.g., the clients’ creditworthiness, whether they have any liens against them, etc.).
+Each time the factor performs this check, it may charge the business a due diligence fee, which typically ranges in cost from a few hundred dollars to several thousand.

 Pre-Qualify for an Invoice Factoring Service